How To Contact Your Member Of Congress During Recess

 Can’t Make a Town Hall?
 Drop by your lawmaker’s office or give them a call!
 If elected officials don’t hear from you, you’ve got to assume that nobody is speaking to them about issues that impact your life.
 They need this crucial data to make important decisions, so what are you waiting for?

-You can call your Senator — 1.844.311.1880 — and follow the prompts to be heard on the reasons health care matters to you.
+For our health care advocates we have set up a special number to call your Senator.
+Please feel free to dial— 1.844.311.1880 — and follow the prompts to be heard on the reasons health care matters to you.

 If you drop by your lawmakers’ offices